Although performance gap and training needs analysis are separate entities, they work in a pragmatic way in the context

 Training Needs Analysis

-Training Needs Analysis is used to identify the gap in training and development needs of staff members.
+Training Needs Analysis is used to identify the gap in the training and development needs of staff members.
 It works on an individual level or a group of people.
 It also adds to the professional value of the individual and helps them grow and develop their careers as well.

 Through the training needs analysis, the company can diagnose what the learning needs of its employees are.
 Professional trainers who perform the training follow a structured methodology, which links training needs with business objectives using credible internal and external data.

 The training needs analysis is a process and is the first step in discovering the true skills/knowledge that is needed from employees so they can effectively and efficiently carry out their job.
 Organizations differ in approach, but there are five common basic steps:

 1. Identify the objectives of the organization

 After you have identified expected business outcomes and goals, link them to a training program(s).
-Also identify employee behaviour critical to achieving desired objectives.
+Also identify employee behavior critical to achieving desired objectives.
 These include skills, knowledge, qualities, and capabilities.

 2. Appointment of training coordinator/champion

 Appoint a training coordinator or training champion to ensure the process runs smoothly without any hiccups or trouble along the way.

 3. Gather information on the competencies of the individual

 The actual performance not matching the expected results established the performance gap.
 So, gather information on the training deficiencies of the individual.
 Experts also collect and publish works on the subject area to fill knowledge and skill gaps.

 5. Create a training plan after identifying any gap(s)

 Learning the shortfall in abilities may occur on the job.
 Or, the individual had those deficiencies before hiring.
 Determining how best to instill the desired traits in your staff, helps the training coordinator create a training plan for quick and efficient results.